We live in a digital world.

 As a business owner, not having access to your computer could cripple your business and bring on a lot of stress.
 This is not a good place to be.

 Sometimes it’s just computer or parts failure, and other times it could be a malicious virus.
-You cannot completely eliminate these things from happening.
+You cannot fully eliminate these things from happening.
 The best you can do is to put together a backup plan to minimize the effect on you and your business.

 Here are some tips: